Open-Attestation/adr/burn_erc721Token.md

 }
 ```

 However, TradeTrust was still required to render and track burnt token.
-This meant that TradeTrust would have to come up with a implementation to do so.
+This means that TradeTrust would have to add on to the ERC721 implementation to do so.

 ## Options

-After some discussio, 2 strategies stood out:
+After some discussion, 2 strategies stood out:

 #### Continue using 0x0 as burn address

-This stratergy involve burning token normally.
+This strategy involve burning token normally.
 However, when verifying the token, the verifier would check if the document had previously been emitted a `Minted` event.

 Pros: